 The life cycle of a job is very straightforward, and queues in beanstalkd are called tubes:

-4. The producer puts a job into the tube
+a job into the tube - The consumer

-5. The consumer reserves a job from the queue
+a job from the queue - The consumer

 Jobs can be any string, a serialized JSON or XML that makes sense to your application’s universe.
 Most times, I end up using JSON because they are easily mapped to first class structures on different languages.